-- A water time of 0 value means the stations will not run. - If the controller is already running an existing program, you will be prompted to stop it in order to continue. - Station attributes are observed, such as Use Master Station, Activate Relay. - Controller settings, such as Sequential Mode, Station Delay Time, Master On / Off Time, are observed.

-NOTE: Rain Delay and Rain Sensor settings are ignored, and % Watering Adjustment is ignored, because run-once program is treated as a type of manual override program.
+- If the controller is already running an existing program, you will be prompted to stop it in order to continue. - Zone attributes are obeyed, such as Use Master1 or Master2 etc. Controller settings, such as Sequential Mode, Station Delay Time, Master On / Off Time, are also obeyed. - Rain Delay and All Sensor settings are ignored, and % Watering Adjustment is ignored, because the run-once program is treated as a manual override program.